Best Cooking Oil for Good Health | Right Shift Best Cooking Oil for Good Health | Right Shift

 Heart Health:

 The best cooking oils for the heart may be the ones that are rich in MUFA or monounsaturated fatty acids.
 Some of these oils are Safflower oil or ‘Kardi ka Tel’, Mustard oil, Sunflower oil etc. These make for a wise choice when it comes to picking a cooking oil for good health.
+If you’re focused on cardiovascular wellness, finding the best cooking oil for the heart is important.

 Inflammation: